intgr/pg_financial/README.md

 Unreleased (2023):

 * Migrate from Travis to GitHub Actions CI
-* Run unit tests also with PostgreSQL versions 9.5 ...
-11
+* Run CI tests with PostgreSQL versions 10 ...
+15
   (no code changes were necessary)

 1.0.1 (2015-06-18)